occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 {% include macros/command/composition-example-partial.md %}
 <div class="comment">If you're using commands that takes and returns a "java.util.List" instead of a Stream, you can instead statically import "partial"
 from "org.occurrent.application.composition.command.partial.PartialListCommandApplication".
-If you're using Kotlin, imporant the "partial" extension function from "org.occurrent.application.composition.command.partial".</div>
+If you're using Kotlin, important the "partial" extension function from "org.occurrent.application.composition.command.partial".</div>

 With Kotlin, you can also use `andThen` (described above) to do: